Dixit-s-lab/CYPWare-1.0/README.md

 c) Enter ligand, protein file names (without extension) and give directory path and variable values as instructed.
 d) Save the file in the location where you want to run the script.
 A text file will be saved.
 e) Copy the CYPWare 1.0 program (script) into a folder where ligand and protein pdbqt files along with the text file created in step d above.
-f) Then run the CYPWare 1.0 program using the following bash commands for liand-bound (LB) or ligand-free (LF) CYP450 BM3 states bash CYPWare-1.0-LB-1bvy-af-Marcus-ET-MD.sh file (for ligand-bound state, use file saved in step d)
+f) Then run the CYPWare 1.0 program using the following bash commands for liand-bound (LB) or ligand-free (LF) CYP450 BM3 states.

+bash CYPWare-1.0-LB-1bvy-af-Marcus-ET-MD.sh file (for ligand-bound state, use file saved in step d)

 bash CYPWare-1.0-LF-1bvy-af-Marcus-ET-MD.sh file (for ligand-free state, use file saved in step d)

 6) Extracting Marcus ET parameters
 This can be done by calling additional scripts on the Linux terminal.

 bash get-Marcus-ET-parm-LB.sh file (for ligand-bound state)